Our Pension, Benefits & Executive Compensation Practice Group has exceptional depth, with lawyers devoting their practice to this area of law.

 - plan design

-- asset transfers
+- transactions and asset transfers

 - plan wind-ups